Q and A

 At this moment, the best way is to contact someone in the network to guide you.
-But you can also visit the Project page.
+But you can also visit the Venture page.

 Why is it important to socialize work?

-OVN projects are open ventures, or open enterprises.
+Ventures are open.
 The difference between an open venture and a traditional company is that the open venture gets its resources for development from its environment, which can be the entire world, through various crowdsourcing processes.
-The traditional company deals with a finite pool of resources, such as the number of employees, its budget, etc. OVN projects develop by attracting skills, material resources, money, ideas and designs, etc, through affiliation (individuals with different assets join projects) and contributions.
-In order to attract more resources to a project, we need to send signals out there, using social media and other means, about our successes and about our problems.
-Socializing our work means making our work available to the public and engage people in it through social media, by posting and propagating content like blogs, pictures, videos...
-It is also very important to realize that open projects, like OVN projects, require a critical mass to become statistically stable.
-In other words, a minimum number of individuals are required in a project, in order for it to develop in a more predictable manner.
-Open projects also require redundancy, meaning that they need more than one individual per important role, in order to increase the probability to have someone in that role at every critical moment.
-In order to keep projects above the critical level, we constantly need to reach out to participants.
-Projects that fall below the critical level become unstable.
+The traditional company deals with a finite pool of resources, such as the number of employees, its budget, etc. OVN-type ventures develop by attracting skills, material resources, money, ideas and designs, etc, through affiliation (i.e. individuals with different assets join) and contributions.
+In order to attract more resources to a venture, we need to send signals out there, using social media and other means, about our successes and about our problems.
+Socializing our work means making our work available to the public and engage people in it through social media, by posting and propagating content like blogs, pictures, videos, etc. It is also very important to realize that open ventures require a critical mass to become statistically stable.
+In other words, they require redundancy or a minimum number of individuals that are ready to fill a need at any moment.
+In order to keep ventures above the critical level, we constantly need to reach out to participants.
+Ventures that fall below the critical level become unstable.

 Why is this website so ugly?

 We built our website on Google Sites because it is user friendly and adaptable, allowing all affiliates to contribute to shape our digital environment.
 We are designing better web infrastructure.
 Can you help us with this transition and make our site the best it can be?
 Please join our network.
 Se more on Open Value Network infrastructure.